 Because Confirmation perfects our baptism, we are obliged to receive it "in due time."
 Any Catholic who did not receive Confirmation at baptism or as part of his religious education during grade school or high school should contact the parish office and arrange to receive the Sacrament of Confirmation.

 Every other year, the Sacrament of Confirmation is available to the 7th and 8th grade students of St. Teresa of Avila Parish.
 Special preparation is taken by all students through school or through the PSR program.
-The next scheduled Confirmation date is Thursday, February 11, 2016.
+The next scheduled Confirmation date is will be early 2018.

 To receive more information on the requirements for the Sacrament of Confirmation, please contact Deacon Gregg Rose at 513.921.9200 x117.